fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

         - **New Antiquity City-State Bonuses:**
             - **Scientific**
                 - **Lingua Franca**: +2 Science on displayed Codices.
-                - **Archimedes’ Screw**: +1 Science on Warehouse Buildings.
+                - **Archimedes' Screw**: +1 Science on Warehouse Buildings.
 This bonus can be chosen by multiple civilizations.
                 - **Dev Note**: There are a few new bonuses that stack bonuses on Warehouse Buildings.
 This is part of an approach we're experimenting with to keep infrastructure Buildings like Warehouses relevant and impactful as more of your empire is swallowed up by urban sprawl.
             - **Militaristic**
                 - **Hegemon**: +1 Settlement Limit.
                 - **Dev Note**: Some players have asked for more ways to increase Settlement Limit.
-We’re pretty comfortable with the current limits and how they rein in overly-wide strategies, but this seemed like an appropriately-costed way to give those players an option.
+We're pretty comfortable with the current limits and how they rein in overly-wide strategies, but this seemed like an appropriately-costed way to give those players an option.
                 - **Spoils of War**: +1 War Support.
 This bonus can be chosen by multiple civilizations.
             - **Economic**
                 - **Stockpiles**: +2 Resource Capacity in the Capital.
                 - **Ganzabara**: +1 Gold on Warehouse Buildings.
 This bonus can be chosen by multiple civilizations.
             - **Cultural**
-                - **Ennigaldi-Nanna’s Museum**: +2 Culture on displayed Codices.
+                - **Ennigaldi-Nanna's Museum**: +2 Culture on displayed Codices.
                 - **Papermaking**: +1 Culture on Warehouse Buildings.
 This bonus can be chosen by multiple civilizations.
         - **New Exploration City-State Bonuses:**
             - **Scientific**